-NFL champion team owner Robert Kraft charged in police sting with soliciting prostitute
+Robert Kraft, owner of NFL champion Patriots, charged in prostitution sting

-(Reuters) - Robert Kraft, the owner of the NFL Super Bowl champion New England Patriots, was charged with two counts of soliciting a prostitute in Jupiter, Florida, in a police sting on a massage parlor, police said on Friday.
+(Reuters) - Robert Kraft, the owner of the NFL Super Bowl champion New England Patriots, was charged with two counts of soliciting a prostitute in a police sting on a Jupiter, Florida, massage parlor, police said on Friday.

-Kraft, 77, is among more than two dozen people charged, police said at a news conference.

-Two proprietors of Orchids of Asia Day Spa were arrested on Tuesday along with 25 people in the local and state investigation, which was focused on possible human trafficking, Jupiter police Chief Robert Kerr said.
+Kraft, 77, is among more than two dozen people charged in the investigation, which was focused on possible human trafficking, Jupiter police Chief Robert Kerr said.

+Among the 25 people taken into custody were the two proprietors of Orchids of Asia Day Spa, police said.

-Authorities have gathered video evidence to support the charges for each person, Kerr said.
-Kraft is accused of visiting the business on two separate occasions to solicit sex.
+Authorities have gathered video evidence showing the acts in question for each suspect, including Kraft, police officials said.
+Kraft, who was charged with two misdemeanors, is accused of visiting the business on two separate occasions to solicit sex.

+A spokesman for Kraft and the Patriots, Aaron Salkin, said in a statement, “We categorically deny that Mr. Kraft engaged in any illegal activity.
+Because it is a judicial matter, we will not be commenting further.”

+A spokesman for the National Football League did not immediately respond to a request for comment.

+His wife of many decades, Myra Hiatt Kraft, died in 2011 of ovarian cancer.
+He has not remarried.

+A police detective, Andrew Sharp, told reporters that he could not speak to the specifics of any individual’s financial transactions but that in general, services at the spa cost $59 for a half hour and $79 for an hour.

-Since Kraft bought the Patriots 25 years ago, the team has become the most successful franchise in the National Football League, appearing in 10 Super Bowls and winning six titles, including Super Bowl LIII earlier this month.
+Since Kraft bought the Patriots 25 years ago, the team has become the most successful franchise in the National Football League, appearing in 10 Super Bowls and winning six titles, including Super Bowl LIII on Feb.
+3.

-Spokesmen for the National Football League and the Patriots did not immediately respond to requests for comment.

 Kraft’s influence in the football world has grown steadily since he purchased the Patriots, to the point that he is widely considered one of the NFL’s most powerful and influential owners.